Beit Yehoshua: History

-The region of Beit Yehoshua lies in the southern Sharon plain, an area inhabited intermittently since the prehistoric period, with peak phases of settlement during the Byzantine (4th–7th centuries CE) and Late Ottoman periods (19th–early 20th centuries).
-Prior to the 20th century it was part of the extensive Forest of Sharon and of the agricultural lands of the Palestinian village of Ghabat Kafr Sur.
-The landscape was dominated by Mount Tabor oak and used by local Arab inhabitants for pasture, seasonal cultivation, and firewood.
-Increasing cultivation and settlement in the 19th century led to deforestation and land degradation.
+The region of Beit Yehoshua has been inhabited intermittently since the Middle Paleolithic age, with peak periods of settlement during the Byzantine (4th–7th centuries CE) and Late Ottoman periods (19th–early 20th centuries CE).
+Before the 20th century the area formed part of the Forest of Sharon and was part of the lands of the village of Ghabat Kafr Sur.
+It was an open woodland dominated by Mount Tabor Oak, which extended from Kfar Yona in the north to Ra'anana in the south.
+The local Arab inhabitants traditionally used the area for pasture, firewood and intermittent cultivation.
+The intensification of settlement and agriculture in the coastal plain during the 19th century led to deforestation and subsequent environmental degradation.

-Beit Yehoshua was established on 17 August 1938 as a tower and stockade settlement by a gar'in of the Akiva and HaNoar HaTzioni youth movements.
-According to the Jewish National Fund, the original settlers were mainly Orthodox Zionists and focused on intensive agriculture, especially citrus orchards and dairy farming.
-The community was named after Yehoshua (Ozjasz) Thon, a Galician Zionist leader, rabbi, and member of the Polish Sejm.
+The village was established as a kibbutz on 17 August 1938 by gar'in of the Akiva and HaNoar HaTzioni movements as part of the tower and stockade settlement programme.
+According to the Jewish National Fund, the original settlers were orthodox and were engaged in intensive farming and citrus.
+It was named after Yehoshua (Ozjasz) Thon, a Galician Zionist leader.
+By 1947 it had a population of about 150.